-IndiaFilings » Learn » State Governments » Marriage Certificate
+IndiaFilings / Learn / Marriage Certificate

 Marriage Certificate – All you need to know

 The marriage certificate is an official declaration that states that two people are married.
-In India, Marriages can be registered under the Hindu Marriage Act of 1955 or the Special Marriage Act of 1954.
+In India, marriage registration is done under the Hindu Marriage Act of 1955 or the Special Marriage Act of 1954.
 For both types of marriages, a marriage certificate is a legitimate proof that a couple is married.
-In 2006, the Supreme Court made it mandatory to register the marriage to safeguard women’s rights.
+In 2006, the Supreme Court made it mandatory to register the marriage to safeguard women's rights.
 Hence, obtaining a marriage certificate after marriage can have various benefits.
 In this article, we will explore Marriage Certificate India, its significance, eligibility criteria, the essential marriage certificate documents list, and the comprehensive application procedure.
+Note: To obtain a marriage certificate, the groom must be over 21 years of age, and the bride must be over 18 years of age.

 Reasons to Obtain a Marriage Certificate